25 School Street

 Somerville, MA 02143

-Harvard University, Cambridge, MA, M.A.
+Harvard University, Cambridge, MA., Master of Liberal Arts.
 English and American Literature and Language.
 1997.

 State College of New York at Buffalo.
 Buffalo, NY.
 B.A.
 History 1977.

 Museum of African American History.
 Teacher and Faculty Summer Institute.
 Boston, Ma.
 2017.

 University of Massachusetts/Boston, Boston, MA, William Joiner Writers’ Workshop, 2000-2001.

 Emmanuel College, Boston, MA, Massachusetts.
 Teaching Certificate, 1980.

 Jan.
 2014 to Present Associate Faculty Editor--Endicott Review.
 Involved with the undergraduate literary review at Endicott College.

 Sept.
 2010 to...
 Director of the Ibbetson Street Press at Endicott College in Beverly, Mass.
 Established an office for my independent press, a visiting author series, and connect students with mentors and internships in the Boston area.

 July 2010 to...
 Arts and Idea Faculty.
 Jewish Community Centers of Greater Boston.
 Newton, Mass.
 Poetry Workshop Leader.

 Jan.
 2010 to...
 Adjunct Professor.
 College Writing.
 Bunker Hill Community College.
 Boston, Mass.